Contents

 Introduction

-Where children leave the school or college, the Designated Safeguarding Lead (DSL) should ensure their child protection (CP) file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained.
+Where children leave the school or college, the designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives.
+The designated safeguarding lead should ensure secure transit, and confirmation of receipt should be obtained.
 For schools, this should be transferred separately from the main pupil file.
-Receiving schools and colleges should ensure key staff such as Designated Safeguarding Leads and SENCOs or the named person with oversight for SEN in a college, are aware as required.
+Receiving schools and colleges should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCOs) or the named persons with oversight for special educational needs and disabilities (SEND) in a college, are aware as required.

-In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting children who have had a social worker and been victims of abuse, or those who are currently receiving support through the ‘Channel’ programme and can have that support in place for when the child arrives.

 Keeping Children Safe in Education

-A safeguarding file is the record kept by the Designated Safeguarding Lead (and their deputies) of any concerns about a child’s welfare and could include child protection meeting notes and those of subsequent meetings.
+A safeguarding (child protection) file is the record kept by the DSL (and their deputies) of any concerns about a child’s welfare and will include CP/CiN and other safeguarding support meeting notes, plans, communications, actions, outcomes and a chronology.
 Such files may only have one concern in it or it may have an extensive history.
 It is the record of all safeguarding concerns that a setting might have, including those from a previous setting.
 Regardless of its size, the information in the file must be passed on, in its entirety, to the next educational setting.
-For a number of schools this is now electronic, but still may have paper documents from before the time when such a system started to be used.
+For most schools this file is now electronic, but some settings may use paper based systems or have paper copies from children’s previous settings attended, such files also need to be shared.

 What the contents of the file should include

-• Chronology of key events including actions taken by the DSL (Deputy DSL)
+- Chronology of key events including actions taken and the rationale made by the DSL (or Deputy DSL)

-• Precis of Mispers, PNNs (ViSTS), CARA’s and Operation Encompass emails
+- Summaries of Mispers, PNNs, CARA’s and Operation Encompass emails

 How to transfer a file

-It is our advice that the existing setting retain a copy of the chronology and send the complete CP file to the new setting securely either by hand or Special Delivery, separately from the child’s main pupil file, within five school days from notification.
+The existing setting must send the complete safeguarding file to the new setting securely.
+If paper files have been managed, transfer either by hand (preferable) or Special Delivery, separately from the child’s main pupil file, within five school days from notification.
+If electronic file systems the transfer can be made securely by the system provider once the receiving school has been identified.

-Whether CP files are transferred by hand or by post, there should be written evidence, such as a signed and dated receipt, from the receiving school.
+Whether safeguarding files are transferred by hand, by special delivery or electronically, there should be evidence, such as a signed and dated receipt of the completed transfer from the receiving school.
 This receipt should be retained in line with Records Management Society guidance.

 What to keep